 Costa Rica is rimmed by beautiful beaches that make for the ideal getaways!
 And this one on the Caribbean coastline is just unreal.

 Punta Uva is known for having soft, tan sand and palm tree-speckled beaches.
 And it's one of the few places in Costa Rica where you can swim out to a coral reef, making the shallow reef an ideal place for snorkeling.
 There is also a lot of wildlife that roam freely through this area!
 We're talking sloths, monkeys, river turtles, and so many colorful birds.
-If you're headed to Costa Rican as a volunteer, or just on a vacation, this is a beachside town you'll love!
+If you're headed to Costa Rican as a volunteer, or just on a vacation, this is a beachside location you'll just love!

 How about spending a semester here as a volunteer?